Immediate Steps to Save a Dying Schefflera (Umbrella) Plant

 Schefflera plants may also die if you prevent their roots from being able to properly absorb water and important nutrients from the soil.
 This can happen in a number of ways.
 The first-case would be the issue we described above when you over-water the soil.
 This can make the soil compacted and prevent the roots from doing its job.

 The second case would be if you have been watering the schefflera plant with hard water.
-The tap water in certain places such as Florida can have a relatively high level of minerals like calcium and magnesium, which can build up an obstructive layer in the soil over time.
+In certain places, the tap water can have a relatively high level of minerals like calcium and magnesium.
+These minerals can build up an obstructive layer in the soil over time.

 Last but not least, over-fertilizing the potted soil can also have a similar effect.
 In situations like this, you may need to flush the excess mineral buildup out by thoroughly watering the soil with distilled water.
 Make sure the excess water drips out for at least thirty minutes before you resume the regular plant watering schedule.